Anson Call: Ann Mariah Bowen

 Mariah Bowen Call, alongside her husband Anson, had been a determined, effective latter-day colonizer of the intermountain West.
 Beyond Call's Fort, Bountiful, Parowan and St. George, she helped to colonize Carson City and Callville in Arizona Territory (now part of Nevada), and also Fillmore, Utah, where she served as the town's first postmaster.
 Her son, Anson Bowen Call (1863–1958), who went by the name of 'Bowen' (to distinguish him from his father), was also a Mormon colonizer in Colonia Dublán, Mexico, where he served for more than 40 years as a bishop and patriarch (ordained by President George Albert Smith).
 In his youth he had been raised in Bountiful and, just as his father had done for the Nauvoo Temple, helped in the stonemasonry labors of the Salt Lake Temple.
 Bowen was tutored by B. H. Roberts, attended the University of Deseret (now the University of Utah), and became a school teacher in Davis County and Star Valley, Wyoming.
 And all of this before continuing on to Mexico in 1890 — under prophetic direction, in order to legally enter into the practice of U.S.-banned polygamy — with his wife (to whom he was sealed in 1885 by Apostle and Temple President Marriner W. Merrill in the new Logan Temple) and children.

 In Colonia Dublán he saw his people through the dangerous years of the Mexican Revolution, calling upon his priesthood power to rebuke a group of armed Mexican rebels intent on physically harming his family and friends.
 Bowen further called down rain from the heavens to save his people from drought, forgave a Mexican who brutally murdered two of his sons, and was himself miraculously saved from a rebel firing squad.

-Having wed four times — being among the last of the Latter Day Saints to practice plural marriage with the Church's blessing — Bowen's earthly sojourn, before his death at age 94, bridged two centuries and saw the administrations of 19 Presidents of the United States (from Abraham Lincoln to Dwight D. Eisenhower) and 8 Presidents of the LDS Church (from Brigham Young to David O. McKay).
-Through his indomitable love, sacrifice, and long years of devoted service (having also served a mission to the British Isles, 1895–97), Bowen Call — who in 1938 received an Apostolic promise that his 'calling and election' was sure — fully lived a consecrated life of discipleship to the Lord Jesus Christ and His restored gospel.
-His descendants now number in the thousands, approximating today 3,500 in number.
+Bowen Call married four times as one of the last Latter-Day Saints to practice plural marriage with church sanction.
+Living to the age of 94, his lifespan spanned the administrations of 19 Presidents of the United States, from Abraham Lincoln to Dwight D. Eisenhower, and 8 Presidents of the LDS Church, from Brigham Young to David O. McKay.
+His church service included a mission to the British Isles from 1895 to 97, and in 1938 he received an Apostolic promise that his 'calling and election' was sure.
+Call devoted his life to the LDS church and his descendants now number approximately 3,500.